 Now, with its successors the Cloudbust Thunder and Air alongside a whole new silhouette, the ‘Techno’, Prada is enjoying being the innovator of the luxury sneaker market once again.
 Thinking of making a purchase?
 These four influencers are here to clue you up on all things Prada sneaker sizing, including answering your most pressing questions like, ‘do Prada shoes run small’?
 This is the FARFETCH Prada sneakers sizing guide.

 Fashion Instagrammer based in Paris, France

-What drew me to the Prada Cloudbusts were how different the colors and the shape were from other sneakers.
-I love the attention to detail, the quality materials and production of the Cloudbusts; their combination of cutting-edge aesthetics and unique colors.
+What drew me to the Prada Cloudbusts were how different the colours and the shape were from other sneakers.
+I love the attention to detail, the quality materials and production of the Cloudbusts; their combination of cutting-edge aesthetics and unique colours.

 For my outfit I paired my Prada Cloudbusts with some yellow pants and a black turtleneck.
 For the accessories I had on a A-Cold-Wall* yellow hat and a Jacquemus yellow bag.

 There are so many brands that go well with the Cloudbusts, it depends on how you put them together.
 Some of the brands that I think go best with the Cloudbust sneakers are Eytys, A-Cold-Wall*, Acne Studios, AMI, JW Anderson and Jacquemus.